Moving beehives

 Many beekeepers that I know have had back operations.
 Don't carry heavy hives any distance; and never on your own.

 A third person also fully clad as the bees will fly to a lamp is very useful; carrying a torch to light the whole operation.
-In fact moving hives is best done at dusk taking every alternate box; late returnees will find their way safely into a neighbouring colony if they are loaded with nectar.
+In fact moving hives is best done at dusk taking alternate boxes; late returnees will find their way safely into a neighbouring colony if they are loaded with nectar.

 Place the beehives on a truck